robloo/SymbolIconManager/Source/Data/ReadMe.md

 ﻿# Icon Set Data

 This folder contains raw icon set data files used by the application.
 Data is commonly gathered from third party sources.
+A individual data files is given in the below table.

 Note the following:
- * JSON is the preferred format for all data.
+ * Where applicable, JSON is the preferred format for all data.
  * JSON does not support comments; therefore, file information (including last update) is tracked here.
  * Data is copied even if it is publicly available elsewhere.
 This is a failsafe if ever the source goes offline; however, this requires maintenence to keep in sync.